GaloisInc/grease/doc/tests.md

 5. `x86`: x86-64 machine-code CFGs (via `macaw-x86-syntax`).
 Each of these test
    cases has the file extension `*.x64.cbl`.

+## UX tests

+Tests located in the `ux/` directory may be binaries, bitcode, or S-expression programs.
+They are intended to test the User eXperience (mostly, the log output) of GREASE.

 ## Lua API

 The test harness provides the following Lua API, which enriches that of Oughta